-2. Keyboard Power Up (KBWK)
+1. Keyboard Wake Up (3-pin KBPWR)

 This allows you to disable or enable the keyboard power up function.
-Set to Enable if you want to use your keyboard (by pressing <Spacebar>) to power up your computer.
-This feature requires an ATX power supply that can supply at least 300mA on the +5VSB lead.
+Set this jumper to Enable if you wish to use your keyboard (by pressing the spacebar) to power up your computer.
+This feature requires an ATX power supply that can supply at least 300mAmp on the +5VSB lead.
 The default is set to Disable because not all computers have the appropriate ATX power supply.
-Your computer will not function if you set this to Enable and if you do not have the right ATX power supply.
+Your computer will not power on if you set this to Enable and if you do not have the right ATX power supply.

-P2B-F Keyboard Power Up
+MEL-M Keyboard Power Up